GfSE/SpecIF/tutorials/06_Very-Simple-Model-FMC.md

 - Whereas the model-diagram shown first was created by an engineer to define an aspect of the model, this is a dynamically created view of all relations of a particular model-element, \'FiCo-Application\' in this case.
 - An accumulation of *all* relations is shown, no matter how and where they have been defined; it is the semantic net around the selected element with a radius of one.
 - We see that the selected model-element is shown on one diagram and that it writes and reads another model-element.
-The leading icon helps to distinguish the fundamental types of model-elements.
-Each arrow is a statement, e.g. \'FiCo-Application reads FiCo-Data\'.
+The icon in front of the model-element names helps to distinguish the fundamental model-element types.
+The icon is defined in the *resourceClasses* below.
+- Each arrow is a statement, e.g. \'FiCo-Application reads FiCo-Data\'.
 - This relationship view lends itself particularly well to discover any inconsistendcy between model-views.
 Also it may help to discover model gaps, for example, if an information element is written, but never read.